 - Access advanced services and analytics.
 Since cloud vendors can spread infrastructure costs over many users, they can offer services that would be prohibitively expensive for individual users to develop in-house.
 The range of offerings is vast, from project management to advanced analytics to artificial intelligence, and they’re a lot easier to deploy and upgrade than most on-premises apps.

-Things move fast in the cloud world; if your organization hasn’t investigated the benefits for a while, now is the time to take another look.
+Things move fast in the cloud world; if your organisation hasn’t investigated the benefits for a while, now is the time to take another look.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.